To submit an article online, and to check the status of your submission, you need to have an account with Collabra: Psychology

 We have no explicit requirements for section organization between these beginning and ending sections, but we remind you that the Methods and Results sections must adhere to our Transparency and Openness policy, and we generally recommend the style of the Publication Manual of the American Psychological Association, 6th edition (with the exception that figures and tables should also be embedded within the main text near to where they are discussed, to help the readability during the review process).

-The full title must be 250 characters or fewer and set in sentence case (only the first word and proper nouns capitalized).
+The full title must be 250 characters or fewer.
 It should be specific, descriptive, concise, and comprehensible to readers outside the subject field.
 Avoid abbreviations if possible.

 All persons designated as authors should qualify for authorship, and all those who qualify should be listed.
 Each author must have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
 Those who contributed to the work but do not qualify for authorship should be listed in the acknowledgments.